Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 Typical equipment includes:

-These systems maintain the casualty in a horizontal or near-horizontal position throughout recovery, allowing immediate medical assessment and treatment once on deck.
+Traditional horizontal MOB recovery systems maintain the casualty in a horizontal or near-horizontal position throughout the lift, allowing immediate medical assessment and treatment once on deck.

 Horizontal systems are particularly effective for: